FAYETTEVILLE, Ark. -- There was a time, not long ago, when LSU relied on its defense to bail out a struggling offense.

 Those days were back Friday -- sort of.

-LSU's defense was hardly dominant in its 20-13 victory against Arkansas that allowed the seventh-ranked Tigers to finish the regular season with their third consecutive 10-win season (10-2) and a shot at a BCS bowl appearance, depending on what happens in Saturday's games.
+LSU's defense was hardly dominant in its 20-13 win against Arkansas that allowed the seventh-ranked Tigers to finish the regular season with their third straight 10-win season (10-2) and a shot at a BCS bowl appearance, depending on what happens in Saturday's games.

 Arkansas gained 462 yards, a yard short of the most LSU has allowed all season, which came last week against Ole Miss.